Azabraham/Subnet-Calculator.Subnetting/README.md

+This program displays (and/or saves) a list of networks based on user input, the subnet mask as an IP and CIDR, and how many users per network.
 It's all math.

-Program is not fully optimized, but it gets it done.
-Functions avoided so the program looks like a sequence.
+The program is not fully optimized, but it gets it done.
+Functions are avoided so the program looks like a sequence.